CrowdWare/shift/readme.md

 |3|30 l|(100 x 300 ml) for each of the refered friends|
 |4|60 l|(1000 x 60 ml) for each of the refered friends friend|

 That would be 115 l each day.
 So will be able to pay people for their works for 115 minutes a day.
+All have to do is to spread the word about SHIFT and make it popular.

 ## TWO
 When we reach, lets say, 1.000.000 users or when we will find enough people crowdfunding the development costs, we are going to develop a gratitude function in the app.
 Every user will then be able to show gratitude giving LMC from one app to the other.
 So the user is able to give the liquid which has been scooped to someone else.
 We call this **LMP Liquid Micro Payments**.